 We can imagine the recursive calls of this function as a tree, where the two children of a node are the two recursive calls it makes.
 We can see that the tree quickly branches out of control:

-To avoid the duplicate work caused by the branching, we can wrap the function in a class that stores an instance variable, memo, that maps inputs to outputs.
-Then we simply:
+To avoid the duplicate work caused by the branching, we can wrap the function in a class with an attribute, memo, that maps inputs to outputs.
+Then we simply

 We save a bunch of calls by checking the memo:

 Now in our recurrence tree, no node appears more than twice:

 Memoization is a common strategy for dynamic programming problems, which are problems where the solution is composed of solutions to the same problem with smaller inputs (as with the Fibonacci problem, above).
 The other common strategy for dynamic programming problems is going bottom-up, which is usually cleaner and often more efficient.

 Get the free 7-day email crash course.
 You'll learn how to think algorithmically, so you can break down tricky coding interview questions.